pmean/build-website/text/04/one-tail.md

 > record or in the Assessment: its inability to demonstrate a
 > statistically significant relationship under normal methodology; the
 > reasoning behind adopting a one-tailed test, or that only after
-> adjusting the Agency\'s methodology could a weak relative risk be
+> adjusting the Agency's methodology could a weak relative risk be
 > demonstrated.
 Instead of disclosing information, the Agency withheld
 > significant portions of its findings and reasoning in striving to
 > confirm its a priori hypothesis.*